646: Gone With the Sinned Edition

 People are being weird about the economy right now.

-It was by marriage, yes, but still first cousins.
+It was by marriage, yes, but still, first cousins, like Giuliani, it's cool, yeah, right.

-According to Save by Song, a history of gospel and Christian music, as cited in the Wikipedia article about Jimmy, in the Swaggart family, quote, cousins and in-laws and other relatives married each other until the clan was entwined like a big tight ball of rubber bands, end quote.
+So according to Save by Song, a history of gospel and Christian music, as cited in the Wikipedia article about Jimmy, in the Swaggart family, quote, cousins and in-laws and other relatives married each other until the clan was entwined like a big, tight ball of rubber bands, end quote.

 I feel like the word incestuous belongs in that sentence somewhere, but yeah, okay, whatever.